ftherrien/p2ptrans/docs/source/interfaces.rst

 .. code-block:: console

-   Check progress in ./progress.txt
+   Check progress in ./POSCAR_SiC-POSCAR_Si/term_000-000/progress.txt

-*progress.txt* contains a list of the initial random starts that have been started and completed.
+*progress.txt* contains a list of the random initializations minimizations that have been started and completed.

 .. code-block:: console